 Maryland continues to be a national leader in its 9-1-1 training efforts and remains one of the few states to establish legislation mandating 9-1-1 personnel training standards.
-Telecommunicator training has recently received national media attention and improving 9-1-1 personnel training has become the focus of several organizations and foundations (e.g. The Denise Amber Lee Foundation).
-At the inception of 9-1-1 in the early 1980s, Maryland understood the importance of training and, through the Code of Maryland Regulations (COMAR), established mandatory 9-1-1 PSAP training standards for both entry-level and in-service programs under the purview of the Maryland 9-1-1 Board (Board).
+9-1-1 Specialist training has recently received national media attention and improving 9-1-1 personnel training has become the focus of several organizations and foundations (e.g., The Denise Amber Lee Foundation).
+At the inception of 9-1-1 in the early 1980s, Maryland understood the importance of training and, through COMAR, established mandatory 9-1-1 PSAP training standards for both entry-level and in-service programs under the purview of the Board.
 These mandates continue to be updated to maintain current relevance.
 Compliance is verified through a yearly inspection process conducted by Board staff.
-It is evident that the Board and the Public Safety Answering Points' leadership have taken the obligation of providing timely and pertinent training seriously.
+It is evident that the Board and the PSAP's leadership have taken the obligation of providing timely and pertinent training seriously.

-In the early 2000's, to provide a consistent entry-level training program, the Board selected a nationally offered Emergency Telecommunicator Course (ETC) developed and kept current by the International Academies of Emergency Dispatch (IAED).
-The ETC curriculum and instruction was developed to deliver the information and educational experiences needed to prepare entry-level 9-1-1 call takers to begin their careers in public safety in a standardized and consistent manner.
+In the early 2000s, to provide a consistent entry-level training program, the Board selected a nationally offered ETC developed and kept current by the IAED.
+The ETC curriculum and instruction were developed to deliver the information and educational experiences needed to prepare entry-level 9-1-1 Specialists to begin their careers in public safety in a standardized and consistent manner.
 The Board funded ETC instructor training to provide each Maryland PSAP with certified ETC instructors.
-Today, Board funded ETC instructor and entry-level training programs continue to be the foundation for developing competent 9-1-1 call takers.
+Today, Board-funded ETC instructors and entry-level training programs continue to be the foundation for developing competent 9-1-1 Specialists.

 In response to COMAR, in-service training programs are provided by county jurisdictions and supplemented through training funded by the Board.
-Training officers develop programs specific to their agency, while the Board, at the recommendation of the Training Subcommittee with input from the PSAP directors, offers 9-1-1 related training courses on a statewide basis throughout the year (see chart on page 37).
-These training sessions are open to all Maryland PSAP personnel, and address disciplines designed to enhance the skills and abilities of new or veteran call takers, supervisors and administrators.
+Training officers develop programs specific to their agency, while the Board, at the recommendation of the Training and Exercise Subcommittee with input from the PSAP directors, offers 9-1-1 related training courses on a statewide basis throughout the year.
+These training sessions are open to all Maryland PSAP personnel and address disciplines designed to enhance the skills and abilities of new or veteran 9-1-1 Specialists, supervisors, and administrators.

-Locally developed training programs are reviewed by the Board's Training Subcommittee for content, relevance and statutory compliance.
-Also during the annual PSAP inspection process, each local jurisdiction's training program records are inspected by Board staff to validate that all 9-1-1 employees are receiving COMAR compliant training.
+Locally developed training programs are reviewed by the Board's Training and Exercise Subcommittee for content, relevance, and statutory compliance.
+Also, during the annual PSAP inspection process, each local jurisdiction's training program records are inspected by Board staff to validate that all 9-1-1 employees are receiving COMAR-compliant training.

-Maryland has been recognized nationally for its statewide utilization of police, fire, and medical protocol based call-processing systems.
-Nationally certified protocol systems provide a systematic methodology to query emergency response information from 9-1-1 callers that follows predetermined questioning guidelines and to provide standardized instructions to the caller prior to the first responder's arrival.
-Protocols offer a consistent

-9-1-1 call handling process, and a quantifiable quality assurance review methodology.
-In 2020, the Public Safety Article was amended to require all 9-1-1 calls in Maryland be processed using standards-based protocols.
+Maryland has been recognized nationally for its statewide utilization of police, fire, and medical protocol-based call-processing systems.
+Nationally certified protocol systems provide a systematic methodology to query emergency response information from 9-1-1 callers that follows predetermined questioning guidelines and provides standardized instructions to the caller prior to the first responder's arrival.
+Protocols offer a consistent 9-1-1 call handling process and a quantifiable quality assurance review methodology.
+In 2020, the Maryland Public Safety Article was amended to require all 9-1-1 calls in Maryland to be processed using standards-based protocols.